drupal-deconstructed/drupal-7-deconstructed/03-router.md

 }
 ```

 Nice and simple.
 If we have access, include any given include file if needed, call whatever the `page_callback` is, and include any given `page_arguments`.
-Or, if we don't have access, then just throw an access denied.
+Or, if we don't have access, then just return the _access denied_ page.

 ## Step 7: Deliver the page